HITECHCRIME/HC_SG51_Colorized_World/README.md

-let us live in cold until our souls are through upping gear brings the light - close brings the light - to us that's when the colours come out, retina's warped, still going forward, bleeding from my thoughts
+let us live in cold until our souls are through upping gear brings the light - close brings the light - to us still going forward, bleeding from my thoughts that's when the colours come out, retina's warped

-trust your (+) _own drive, purpose tracking active swear on both our lives through the specters i emerge eye to eye
+trust your (+) _own drive
+purpose tracking active
+swear on both our lives
+through the specters
+i emerge eye to eye

-laser line of sight, line of understanding throttle fully bent with one step and breath (on a brink of death)
+laser line of sight, line of
+understanding throttle fully bent with one step and breath
+(on a brink of death)

 yeah - come alive

-HEAVY TOLL PAID, FEEL THE CALM WARMTH OF MY TRIBE (?)
+HEAVY TOLL PAID, WHEN YOU FEEL
+THE CALM WARMTH OF MY TRIBE (?)
+YOU'LL KNOW
 SAME SPECIES, RAREST KIND - ha!
 JUST TO GRASP THE HEART OF ICE - ya! it will melt the dark inside  - vow!

-TRIBE'S PRESENCE CALMS, FLAME OF SPIRITS AGES OLD
+TRIBE'S PRESENCE CALMS, FLAME OF
+SPIRITS AGES OLD OUT OF SPECTRUM
-OUT OF SPECTRUM, VIVID MEMORY, GOT NO COLOURS GOTTA HINT rest your head sometimes yeah  (?)
+VIVID MEMORY, GOT NO COLOURS GOTTA HINT

+rest your head sometimes yeah  (?)
 IT'S THE DIGITS THAT REMAIN, INNER CAUSE,
 YOUR'RE IN ASHES WHEN YOU NOTICE ONLY FLAWS